Policy last updated

 School council support

-School council support is required for the Licence Agreement to use school premises, which must be signed before the NDIS funded therapy can commence at school.
-The Licence Agreement is set out in more detail in Step 3 – Practical arrangements and a template Licence Agreement is available on the Resources tab.
+School council support is required for the licence agreement and virtual agreement to use school premises, which must be signed before the NDIS funded therapy can commence at school.
+The licence agreement and virtual agreement are explained in more detail in Step 3 – Practical arrangements.
+A template licence agreement and virtual agreement are available on the Resources tab.

-Refer to: Community Use of Schools – Hiring, Licensing and Community Joint Use Agreements for more information.
+Refer to: Community Use of Schools – Hiring and Licensing and Community Joint Use Agreements for more information.

 Step 1 – Request information